-This BLOG On Home Inspection During Mortgage Process Is Not Required By Lenders Was UPDATED On June 7, 2017
+This BLOG On Home Inspection During Mortgage Process Is Not Required By Lenders Was UPDATED And PUBLISHED On August 5th, 2019

 A new home purchase is most people’s biggest investment.